kheller18/stuff-swap/README.md

 For example, if the user wanted to register their art and clicked that link, they would be brought to the following screen:
 ![register art](media/images/register_artwork.png)
-If this this the first time the user has visited the site, [MetaMask](https://metamask.io/download/) will prompt the user asking for it to connect the site to the wallet.
+If this is the first time the user has visited the site, [MetaMask](https://metamask.io/download/) will prompt the user asking for it to connect the site to the wallet.
 ![connect to site](media/images/wallet_connected.png)

 Once the user is connected, fills out the form and clicks `Register Artwork`, [MetaMask](https://metamask.io/download/) will prompt the user to confirm the transaction.
-Once the transaction has been sent and the results verified, the user can naviage to their art through the `user` button in the header.
+Once the transaction has been sent and the results verified, the user can navigate to their art through the `user` button in the header.
 They will see something like this:
 ![my art](media/images/my_artwork.png)

-When the art has been uploaded and a price has been set, all other users on the site will be able to see their art and be able to purchase the art for the price set by the current owner. image here

-If a user an NFT on the site, they can click on it which will bring them to a page of the NFT and its details.
+When the art has been uploaded and a price has been set, all other users on the site will be able to see their art and be able to purchase the art for the price set by the current owner.
+If a user is interested in buying an NFT on the site, they can click on it which will bring them to a page of the NFT and its details.
 ![art](media/images/art.png)

 When the user clicks `Add to Cart`, the selected NFT will now be in their cart.
 The user can then click the cart icon in the header and it will bring them to a screen that looks like this: